NDCS staff member tests positive for COVID-19

-May 5, 2020, Lincoln – Today, Director Scott R. Frakes announced that a staff member at the Nebraska Department of Correctional Services (NDCS) has tested positive for the coronavirus (COVID-19).
+Lincoln, Neb. — Director Scott R. Frakes announced Tuesday, May 5 that a staff member at the Nebraska Department of Correctional Services (NDCS) has tested positive for the coronavirus (COVID-19).
 The staff member is employed at the Nebraska State Penitentiary (NSP).
 That person is self-isolating at home.

 Notification will be provided to the facility regarding the new test-positive case.
 In addition, anyone who may have had close contact with the employee in the last 72 hours will be directed to self-quarantine until they are cleared to return to work by a medical provider.